 Dr. MacGregor and her team are passionate about providing access to patient centered contraceptive and reproductive health care.

-Inserting intrauterine devices (IUD) and contraceptive implants (Nexplanon), and/or counseling patients about other contraceptive including fertility awareness options.
-Patients are provided a welcoming and relaxed atmosphere to create a positive experience.
+Inserting intrauterine devices (IUD) and contraceptive implants (Nexplanon) and/or counseling patients about another contraceptive, including fertility awareness options.
+Patients are provided with a welcoming and relaxed atmosphere to create a positive experience.
 These services are available by referral.

 To access, please:

-• Visit your doctor, nurse practitioner, midwife, audiologist, chiropractor, podiatrist, dentist, optometrist, or physical therapist to obtain a referral.
+• To obtain a referral, visit your doctor, nurse practitioner, midwife, audiologist, chiropractor, podiatrist, dentist, optometrist, or physical therapist.

 • Have your provider review and complete the Reproductive Health Referral Package.
 It must be faxed to our office.